 There are 26 million homes in the UK and the vast majority will need new heating appliances.
 Moreover, the building stock typically has very poor thermal efficiency, or insulation, and hence will need that insulation upgrading.
 The solutions for new types of heating system will be heat pumps, which use electricity to pump heat from outside the house to in; either from the air or the ground.
 In some places it will be possible to burn hydrogen gas rather than methane in new boilers.
 There will also be the opportunity for district heating schemes, which capture waste heat from industry, for example, and distribute it to homes and larger buildings.

 The electrical demand of heat pumps will in many places not only exceed what the national electricity grid will supply, but the local grid as well.
 The scale of infrastructure required to decarbonise heat by 2050 is massive.
 The expectation is that it could reach £500billion.
 This will be part need to be stimulated through government funding schemes and part through private sector investment.
 The government is consulting on its heat strategy presently with the expectation of a heat policy in the autumn.

 The UK government will announce its heat strategy in the autumn 2020 and are consulting on the components of that strategy presently.
-The University of Birmingham, Energy System Catapult and utility experts such as Cadent are working with the CBI on a Policy Commission to feed into the development of the heat policy.
+The University of Birmingham, Energy System Catapult and utility experts such as Cadent have worked with the CBI on a Policy Commission to feed into the development of the heat policy.

 The NCDH aims to create new programmes designed to allow Britain to clear the industrial and commercial roadblocks to the rapid growth of promising technologies and business models.
 This, in turn, would create tens of thousands of skilled jobs.